varunbw/simplified-sftp/README.md

 Project is WIP, I'll be refining it over time.

+> You are now on the `anaylsis` branch.
+The protocol is the same as in the `main` branch, the only difference being that there is more code for performance profiling (such as how long a function takes to run).
+Since it is not needed for the protocol, it is not included in the `main` branch.

 This is a barebones version of the Secure File Transfer Protocol (SFTP), which is meant for educational purposes.
 The OpenSSL library is used for encryption and decryption of files.

 Unlike a proper implementation of S-SFTP, this version does not support directories, file attributes, or file permissions.
 It is also not optimized for performance.
 The goal of this project is to provide a simple example of how to use the OpenSSL library (or just about anything else) to encrypt and decrypt files.
 A lot of the code is not exactly what one would call best practice when dealing with files, networking, and security.
 Emphasis is put on its simplicity.